Venkateswara Temple, Tirumala: Puja

 The Naalayira Divya Prabandam is under tenkalai tradition, however both traditions are permitted to recite.
 The rituals follow the vadakalai sect of Vaikhanasa agama shastra.
 The priests are born in four familial groups all following Vaikhanasa and Vadakalai traditions.
 The acharyas of the temple is the pedda and Chinna Tirupati Jeeyar Swami of the tenkalai tradition and the ekanki swamis of both kalai traditions.
 This is the only major mixed divyadesams with both vadakalai and tenkalai traditions.
 The different mutts all have a role in the temple.
 Prominent vadakalai groups that have significant influence include Ahobila mutt, Parakala matha, vaikhanasa priests, and thathacharyas.
 Prominent tenkalai mutts include pedda and Chinna Tirupati jeeyar mutt, who reside in Tirupati and are trustees to the temple.
 Overall, vadakalai have slightly more power in temple traditions, however the power is divided among more entities while the tenkalai have more unified powe under the Tirumala Tirupati Jeeyar mutts.
 Many aspects of the temple practices relates to both traditions and devotees will see both symbols widely used.
 The advaitas have influence relating to the recitation of Vedas.

+During Dhanurmasam (mid-December to mid-January), various changes occur in the style of worship.
+First of all, the Suprabhatam which is recited every morning is replaced with Tiruppavai written by one of the twelve Alvars, Andal.
+Each Pasuram of Tiruppavai is covered for each day.
+The lord is worshipped as Krishna.
+This pattern continues for the next 30 days.
+Greater emphasis is placed upon special worship of Krishna as during the Ekanta Seva, the Bhoga Srinivasa idol is replaced by a silver idol of Lord Krishna on the swing.
+The Thomala Seva is performed silently without any chants.
+During Archana, the standard Tulasi offerings to the lord is replaced by Bilva (Aegle marmelos) leaves.
+Special Naivedhyams, including Pongal, Jaggery Dosa, Shundal and Seera are offered the Lord specially after the first bell.
+Special Alankarams, including decoration of the lord with Parrots, made form leaves is also done.
+It is during this sacred month that Vaikunta Ekadasi falls which is the busiest day of the year in the temple.
+This time sees a large footfall of devotees.
+The Vaikunta Dwaram or Uttara Dwaram is opened for 2 days during this month (Vaikunta Ekadasi and Dwadasi).
+It is located towards the left of the main sanctum.
+For 21 days, the Nalayira Divya Prabandham is recited by authorised scholars under the leadership of Jeeyars in the form of the Adhyayana Utsavam.
+As legend put it- entry through door is said to bring some extraordinary blessings of the Lord Venkateswara which were normally meant for the Gods who live in Vaikuntam.
+On the final day of the month, garlands from Andal Sannidhi is carried off to Tirumala for adorning the Lord.